 Improper car seat

 Did you know that that 3 out of 4 car seats are not properly installed according to a 2014 report American Academy of Pediatrics (AAP) report.
 Most parents aren’t strapping the harness or the car seat too loosely among other things.
+Here are some other common car safety mistakes you could be making.
 It’s a good idea to get someone to double-check your that your car seat is installed correctly.
 Try any one of these options:

 - Check with your local police or fire station; most will do a safety check for you for free.